N-Plx/genepi/README.md

 - Events are selected with a keep/reject method.
 This means the output distributions already take into account the cross-sections.
 - NH3/ND3 targets : events are randomly chosen to be on N or H/D. The output for N has a particle with ID 12.
 This is a trick, a fake ID to make it go through the simulation without interacting but still be able to recognize N events in the simulation output.
+- Input file also allows to choose the vertex position and raster radius.
+The events are distributed uniformely inside an ellipse for which you can choose the center (vx, vy, vz) and x/y radiuses (raster x, raster y).

 How to compile (on ifarm, on a clean environment) :
 > setenv ROOTSYS /apps/root/6.10.02/root